mhallerud/multiplex_wormhole/docs/index.md

 bedtools getfasta -fi <REF.FASTA> -bed Thinned100bp_Flanking100bp.bed -fo <OUT.FA>
 ```

-### Keeplist file (Optional)
+### Primer and Keeplist files
-Users can also add a "keeplist" FASTA file of primers which must be included in the final multiplex, for example primers from a pre-existing panel or representing functionally important regions (e.g., sexing loci).
-This option can be invoked for augmenting existing panels.
-Importantly, primer design settings in the batch primer design step (details below) should be adjusted to match the PCR settings used to design the keeplist primers.
-Primer sequences and template names matching those in the KEEPLIST fasta will be removed from the TEMPLATES to avoid duplication, so make sure that sequence names match if there is any overlap between the two files.
-KEEPLIST primer names should follow the format <SequenceID>.<#>.FWD & <SequenceID>.<#>.REV, e.g., MACA01.0.FWD and MACA01.0.REV.
+Users can run multiplex wormhole steps with previously designed primers and can optionally include a "keeplist" FASTA file of primers which must be included in the final multiplex.
+In both files, primer names should follow the format <SequenceID>.<#>.FWD & <SequenceID>.<#>.REV, e.g., MACA01.0.FWD and MACA01.0.REV.
+Importantly, if using a keeplist, the primer design settings in the batch primer design step (details below) should be adjusted to match the PCR settings.

 ### A Note on Candidate Loci
 Multiplex wormhole treats all candidates equally, it is therefore the responsibility of the user to select informative candidate DNA sequences based on their objectives.